-For instance - 5 to 10 years ago an RTO with 90% heat recovery may have been specified to treat your process exhaust.
-Today, oxidizer vendors may prescribe an RTO with 95 or 96% heat recovery and a hot gas bypass damper to deal with high VOC loading periods.
-If your existing oxidizer system is due for repairs, one can also determine whether it would be cost effective to upgrade to today's standards at the same time.
+For instance, five to 10 years ago, an RTO with 90% heat recovery may have been specified to treat your process exhaust.
+Today, oxidizer vendors may prescribe an RTO with 95% or 96% heat recovery and a hot gas bypass damper to deal with high VOC loading periods.
+If your existing oxidizer system is due for repairs, a service provider such as Anguil can also determine whether it would be cost effective to upgrade to today’s standards at the same time.

 Alternatively, it may be a completely different oxidation technology specified today.
 With today’s control schemes, RTOs have expanded their applicability greatly over past years, while also dropping significantly in initial capital cost.
 Knowing exactly what would be specified today can save you from sinking too much money into an outdated oxidizer system.